audiencebase/fb-ads-transcriber/README.md

-# Facebook Ads Video Transcriber Integration (Concise Metadata)

-This Apify Actor scrapes Facebook video ads, extracts their audio, transcribes it using OpenAI, and saves the transcription along with selected key metadata for streamlined analysis.
+This Apify Actor acts as a connector between the Facebook Ads Scraper and the Audio and Video Transcriber.
+It orchestrates scraping of Facebook ads, sends each ad's video to the transcriber, and saves the transcription together with selected key ad metadata for streamlined analysis.

 ## Features

-- **Combines scraping and transcription** of Facebook video ads
+- **Orchestrates scraping and transcription** of Facebook video ads
 - **Extracts specific ad metadata** only
 - **Configurable ad search and video selection**
 - **OpenAI powered** transcription